lllwvlvwlll/standards/Introduction.md

  City of Zion is a global open source blockchain development Foundation that supports the growth and development of the Smart Economy with particular emphasis on the Neo Platform.
 The City of Zion has an endowment from Neo Global Development (NGD) to grow the Ecosystem.
  This endowment in distributed to the development community using a number of mechanisms with the most common being the weekly awards.
 Awards are distributed to open source contributions to the Neo ecosystem on a range of projects.

+ *<b>Note:</b> The weekly award allocation can range from $10,000-$35,000 with occasional special events that yield additional opportunities!*

  # Contributing